-The Patrol Services Division is managed by Chief Tim Carlson and is comprised of four sections.
+The Patrol Services Division is managed by Deputy Chief Todd Reeves and is comprised of four sections.

 Each section is supervised by Commanders who report directly to the Deputy Chief.
 The division Secretary and S.W.A.T.
 Team Commander also report to this Deputy Chief.
 There are also several specialized units and programs within this division, which take an active part in the enforcement of laws, safety, education, and protection of the community.